Technical Information

 as part of their service.

-This version is the third complete rewrite of the the original website that I created
+This version is the fifth complete rewrite of the the original website that I created

 in 2002.
 Each rewrite provided more capability, better speed, and a smaller codebase.